 For your convenience, you'll be billed quarterly.
 You cannot be singled out for a rate increase.
-Your rates will not be increased or decreased unless they are increased or decreased for everyone in your classification or age group.
-Rates are based on individual age and increase as you enter a new age category.
+Rates and/or benefits may be changed on a class basis.
+Rates are based on the attained age of the Insured person and increase as you enter each new age category.

 Additional Plan Details